-The following table sets forth the name, age and position of each of our executive officers and such person's position as of February 28, 2021.
+The following table sets forth the name, age and position of each of our executive officers and such person's position as of February 28, 2022.
 There is no family relationship among any of these persons.

-Name Age Position Hong-Chan Ma 64 Senior Executive Vice President of Business Rong-Shy Lin 55 Senior Executive Vice President of Technology Wei-Kuo Hong 60 Senior Executive Vice President of Administration Yu-Shen Chen Senior Executive Vice President of Finance and Chief 44 Financial Officer Yi-Fong Chang 64 President of Southern Taiwan Business Group Li-Show Wu 62 President of Enterprise Business Group Chih-Cheng Chien 60 President of Mobile Business Group Hsueh-Lan Wu 62 President of International Business Group Chau-Young Lin 58 President of Data Communications Business Group
+Name Age Position Hong-Chan Ma 65 Senior Executive Vice President Rong-Shy Lin 56 Senior Executive Vice President Wei-Kuo Hong 61 Senior Executive Vice President Yu-Shen Chen 45 Senior Executive Vice President and Chief Financial Officer Tian-Tsair Su 59 President of Consumer Business Group Li-Show Wu 63 President of Enterprise Business Group Chih-Cheng Chien 61 President of Network Technology Group Hsueh-Lan Wu 63 President of International Business Group Chau-Young Lin 59 President of Data Communications Business Group

-Hong-Chan Ma has been the Senior Executive Vice President of Business since August 2018.
+Hong-Chan Ma has been the Senior Executive Vice President since August 2018.
 Mr. Ma is also the CISO and DPO of our company, and a director of CHIEF Telecom Inc, or CHIEF, one of our consolidated subsidiaries.
 See "Item 4.
 Information on the Company-B. Business Overview-Cybersecurity and Personal Information Protection."
 He was the President of our Data Communications Business Group from August 2015 to August 2018.
 Prior to that, he served as the Vice President of our Marketing Department from September 2012 to August 2015, and the Assistant Vice President of our Marketing Department from January 2011 to September 2012.
 Mr. Ma holds a master's degree in Management Science from National Chiao Tung University in Taiwan.

-Rong-Shy Lin has been the Senior Executive Vice President of Technology since June 2020.
+Rong-Shy Lin has been the Senior Executive Vice President since June 2020.
 Dr. Lin was the President of our Data Communications Business Group from November 2018 to June 2020.
 Prior to that, he served as the President of our Telecommunication Laboratories from November 2017 to November 2018, and the Vice President of our Telecommunication Laboratories from February 2017 to November 2017.
 Dr. Lin holds a Ph.D. degree in Information Engineering from National Chiao Tung University in Taiwan.

-Wei-Kuo Hong has been the Senior Executive Vice President of Administration since June 2020.
+Wei-Kuo Hong has been the Senior Executive Vice President since June 2020.
 Dr. Hong was the President of our Telecommunication Training Institute from November 2018 to June 2020.
 Prior to that, he served as the Vice President of our Telecommunication Training Institute from May 2017 to November 2018, and the Assistant Vice President of our Investment Department from May 2012 to May 2017.
 Dr. Hong holds a Ph.D. degree in Industrial Administration from National Tsing Hua University in Taiwan.

-Yu-Shen Chen has been the Senior Executive Vice President of Finance and Chief Financial Officer since September 2020.
+Yu-Shen Chen has been the Senior Executive Vice President and Chief Financial Officer since September 2020.
 He has been the Professor of Accounting at National Chengchi University since August 2015.
 Dr. Chen holds a Ph.D. degree in Accounting from State University of New York at Buffalo.